 Here's the Beyond Boundaries prompt:

-Just like the general Washington University supplemental essay, the Beyond Boundaries essay is limited to 300 words (with a recommended target of 250 words).
+Just like the general Washington University supplemental essay, the Beyond Boundaries essay is limited to 200 words.
 Let's take a look at how you can go about answering this prompt.

 What's This Prompt Asking, Exactly?

 This one is definitely a different prompt from the general supplemental essay.
 Unlike the general essay, which is asking you to talk about your own passions, in this essay WashU admissions wants you to discuss a big, real-world challenge that you want to solve as part of your academic study at WashU.